ethereum-alarm-clock/ethereum-alarm-clock/docs/call_contracts.rst

 * **bytes4 abiSignature:** the 4 byte ABI function signature of the function on the ``contractAddress`` for this call.
 * **bytes callData:** the data that will be passed to the called function.
+* **bytes callValue:** the value in wei that will be sent with this call
+* **uint16 requiredStackDepth:** the depth by which the stack must be increasable at the time of execution.

 * **bool wasCalled:** whether the call was called.
 * **bool wasSuccessful:** whether the call was successful during execution.